Mazbaul/test-fns/Problem-1/README.md

 an HTML table.

 #Solution
--solution is given in problem_1.php file
+- solution is given in problem_1.php file